History of Venezuela (1830–1908)

-Following the Venezuelan War of Independence (part of the Spanish American wars of independence), Venezuela initially won independence from the Spanish Empire as part of Gran Colombia.
-Internal tensions led to the dissolution of Gran Colombia in 1830/31, with Venezuela declaring independence in 1811.
+Following the Venezuelan War of Independence (part of the Spanish American wars of independence), Venezuela gained independence from the Spanish Empire in 1811.
+After, it became a part of Gran Colombia.
+Internal tensions led to the dissolution of Gran Colombia in 1830/31, with Venezuela declaring independence in 1830 after the Congress of Valencia.
 For the rest of the nineteenth century, independent Venezuela saw a range of caudillos (strongmen) compete for power.
-Leading political figures included José Antonio Páez (a leading figure particularly 1829–1847), Antonio Guzmán Blanco (1870 - 1887) and Cipriano Castro (1899 - 1908).
+Leading political figures included José Antonio Páez (a leading figure particularly 1829–1847), Antonio Guzmán Blanco (1870–1887) and Cipriano Castro (1899–1908).

-In a succession of rebellions, the Federal War (1858 - 1863) was particularly bloody, and saw the establishment of the modern system of States of Venezuela (replacing the Provinces of Venezuela largely inherited from the colonial era).
+In a succession of rebellions, the Federal War (1858–1863) was particularly bloody, and saw the establishment of the modern system of States of Venezuela (replacing the Provinces of Venezuela largely inherited from the colonial era).
 The turn of the century saw several notable international crises which contributed to the development of the United States' Monroe Doctrine: the Venezuela Crisis of 1895 under Joaquín Crespo (regarding a territorial dispute with Britain) and the Venezuela Crisis of 1902–1903 (regarding Venezuela's refusal to pay foreign debts) under Cipriano Castro.